Choosing the right plant for your office

 Calathea makoyana (Peacock Plant)

 A lack of light will only bring out brighter colours in this showy plant.
 Avoid leaf damage by using rain water (or bottled water) to water the plants with, and make sure the compost is constantly moist.
+Click here to buy a Peacock plant.

 A tough indoor plant for areas away from windows.
 Often filling its container quickly with its chunky rhizomes, the fancy foliage adds a fantastic touch of interior decor.